bluesky-social/atproto-website/content/blog/create-post.md

             "https://bsky.social/xrpc/com.atproto.identity.resolveHandle",
             params={"handle": m["handle"]},
         )
-        # if handle couldn't be resolved, just skip it! will be text in the post
+        # If the handle can't be resolved, just skip it!
+        # It will be rendered as text in the post instead of a link
         if resp.status_code == 400:
             continue
         did = resp.json()["did"]